-Come to Prague during the New Year period and you’ll find it – like many other cities around the world – comes to life as tourists and locals alike take the streets, bars and restaurants to ring in the new year in style.
+Come to Prague during the New Year period.
+Happily you’ll find it just like many other cities around the world.
+It starts coming to life as tourists and locals alike take to the streets, bars and restaurants to ring in the New Year in style.

 Enjoy the build up

-Come the 31st, expect the big tourist areas of the city to be packed.
-Worth checking out are the big Christmas markets on Old Town Square and Wenceslas Square which will still be open and in full swing.
+Come the 31st, expect the big tourist areas of the city to be full.
+Worth checking out are the big Christmas markets on Old Town Square and Wenceslas Square.
+These will stay open and be in full swing.
 There you’ll find souvenir stands as well as plenty of food and drink options to get you in the mood for a party.

 Another popular option is to take a dinner cruise along the Vltava.
-With several companies offering a variety of packages you can expect to be wined, dined and treated to live music all through the evening and into the new year.
-You’ll also have a prime spot for the new year fireworks.
+With several companies offering a variety of packages you can expect to be wined, dined and treated to live music.
+The party continues all through the evening and into the new year.
+You’ll also have a prime spot for the New Year fireworks.

 Party the night away

-In our opinion the best fun can be found on the streets – expect spontaneous gatherings, endless busking performances and festive atmosphere in all of Prague’s favourite spots.
-Just watch out for pickpockets who will be out in force looking out for those not keeping a close eye on their possessions.
+In our opinion the best fun can be found on the streets.
+Expect plenty of spontaneous gatherings, endless busking performances and festive atmosphere in all of Prague’s favourite spots.
+Just watch out for pickpockets who will be out in force.
+They are always looking out for those not keeping a close eye on their possessions.

-As the big moment strikes fireworks will explode into the sky about Prague – the best place to watch them is from Charles Bridge, Petřín Hill and around Prague Castle.
+As the big moment strikes fireworks will explode into the sky above Prague.
+The best place to watch them is from the Charles Bridge, Petřín Hill and around Prague Castle.

-And, if you’re someone that prefers to spend their evening indoors and away from cold, just about every decent bar, restaurant and club will have a NYE program – just be sure to book early because lots of places sell out – some months in advance.
+And, if you’re someone who prefers to spend their evening indoors and away from cold then just about every decent bar, restaurant and club will have a NYE program.
+Just be sure to book early because lots of places sell out often some months in advance.

 But wait, the party’s not over yet